cstorey/blogue/posts/2019-08-18-unconventional-safety.md

 Now, these may seem like mistakes that are simple to avoid, but in complex systems, [things go wrong all the time](https://how.complexsystems.fail).
 So it's wise to design assuming that mistakes will happen, both from machines and people.
 For example, a tired, or rushed developer may not know to hold a lock while calling the new number routine.
 Having the routine fail in that case will mean that at they discover their mistake quickly.

 So we should design our components and interfaces to be safe, and error resistant.
-And precisely because conventions are so very useful, we should design them to encourage safe ways of working.
+And precisely because conventions can be so powerful, we should design them to encourage safe ways of working.